Income Based Repayment: Your Questions Answered

 • Based on FitBUX’s calculations, you save $220 per month for the next twenty years.

-This is assuming that you start putting money aside as soon as you enter repayment.
-If you did that this then you would have the $65,000 in twenty years for the tax.
+Assuming you start putting money aside as soon as you enter an income driven plan, you’d have $65,000 saved in twenty years for the tax.

 How To Save

-As mentioned earlier, income-based repayment last either 20 or 25 years.
+As mentioned earlier, these plans last either 20 or 25 years.
 That is a long time and a lot can change.
-Therefore, you have to have a sound game plan.
+Therefore, you have to have a sound saving and repayment plan.

 Then set-up a monthly auto-deposit for your minimum recommended savings amount (or more).